bedrocklinux/bedrocklinux-website/markdown/contributing.md

 efforts.

 Consider learning ~+Bedrock Linux~x well yourself, such as from using it and watching others answer questions.
-Then, once you are adequately knowledgable, consider watching places such as:
+Then, once you are adequately knowledgeable, consider watching places such as:

 - [IRC: #bedrock on libera.chat](https://libera.chat)